 Pico de Gallo is loaded with fresh tomatoes, onion, jalapeno, cilantro, and lime juice.
-Learn the secret to the best Mexican Pico de Gallo; one simple tip makes it taste authentic.
+Learn the secret to the best Mexican Pico de Gallo – it’s a simple tip that makes it taste authentic.

 This post may contain affiliate links.
 Read my disclosure policy.

-You can easily adjust this recipe to suit your preference; add more tomatoes for sweetness or another jalapeno pepper if you love fiery salsa.
+You can easily adjust this recipe to suit your preference; add more tomatoes for sweetness or another jalapeno pepper or even serrano peppers if you love fiery salsa.
 We’ve even tried adding peaches for a peach salsa, which turned out really well.

-There’s no cooking involved with this salsa recipe, so even the least skilled cook would be hard-pressed to mess this one up.
-DICE up your ingredients and place in a non-reactive bowl, SQUEEZE in the lime juice then season with salt and pepper and STIR to combine.
+There’s no cooking involved with this salsa recipe, so even the least skilled cook would be hard-pressed to mess this one up:

 You can easily bulk up and change the flavor profile of pico salsa by dicing in one of these fresh fruits or vegetables.
 I’d love to know about your creative add-ins.